fromanan/raytracer/README.md

 # Raytracer
 A simple raytracer and renderer implemented in C++ using OpenGL, GLEW, and GLM

 The project uses a basic MFC framework for GUI implementation.
 The main feature is the Render->Raytrace menu option.
-When activating this the application may freeze intermittently, this is normal, as the ray computation is very CPU/GPU heavy.
+When activating this option, the application may freeze intermittently- this is normal, as the ray computation is very CPU/GPU heavy.

 Please see [releases](https://github.com/fromanan/raytracer/releases/) to download the latest version.